-The District marketed rain barrels through multiple channels in 2019.
+The District marketed rain barrels through multiple channels in 2020.
 Our marketing materials educated the public about the value of rain barrels in preventing flooding and improving water quality while countering barriers to their acceptance.
 To address concerns about the difficulty of installation, simple installation instructions were included in every barrel, and a link to an installation video developed by the District in partnership with Openlands (a not-for-profit organization that unites people and resources around the goal of land and water protection) was available.
 Concerns that rain barrels would have a negative impact on the appearance of a property were countered by using photography of rain barrels installed in beautifully landscaped yards.

-PUBLICATIONS: The District created a rain barrel brochure that continued to be distributed at all community outreach events in 2019.
-The brochure provides specific details for ordering (See MWRD Rain Barrel Brochure on the enclosed thumb drive).
+PUBLICATIONS: Community Outreach events were on hold beginning in March 2020 due to the pandemic, so the rain barrel brochure that Public Affairs created was not physically distributed during that time.
+The brochure is posted online and provides specific details for ordering (See MWRD Rain Barrel Brochure on the enclosed thumb drive).
 The District continued to print an installation, use and maintenance instructional guide for rain barrels which was distributed with our rain barrels.
-The instructional guide is also available at mwrd.org.
-(See MWRD Rain Barrel Instructions on the enclosed thumb drive).
+The instructional guide is also available at mwrd.org (See MWRD Rain Barrel Instructions on the enclosed thumb drive).
+New in 2020 was the creation of a storybook "Where Does IT GO?" where a rain barrel is shown on page 12.
+Rain barrels are also described in the District's new "Green Neighbor Guide."

-SOCIAL MEDIA: : The District promoted rain barrels throughout the year on social media by posting photos, press releases, and videos and sharing the productive uses of rain barrels and other green infrastructure tools via Facebook, Twitter, LinkedIn, YouTube and Instagram.
+SOCIAL MEDIA: The District promoted rain barrels on social media by posting photos to demonstrate the productive uses of rain barrels and other green infrastructure tools via Facebook, Twitter, LinkedIn, YouTube and Instagram.
 Postings included general educational information regarding the environmental and monetary value of utilizing rain barrels, while other postings detailed specific events where rain barrels would be or were distributed to the public.